 Palm oil impacts on environment, people and climate

 - Half of the Bornean orangutan population has been wiped out in just 16 years, with habitat destruction by the palm oil industry a leading driver.
 More than three-quarters of Tesso Nilo national park, home to tigers, orangutans and elephants, has been converted into illegal palm oil plantations.
-Globally, 193 Critically Endangered, Threatened and Vulnerable species are threatened by palm oil production.
+Globally, 193 species classified as Critically Endangered, Endangered and Vulnerable, are threatened by palm oil production.

 - The plantation sector – palm oil and pulp – is the single largest driver of deforestation in Indonesia.
 Around 24 million hectares of rainforest was destroyed in Indonesia between 1990 and 2015, according to official figures released by the Indonesian government .